collective/collective.lineage/README.rst

 Lineage `2.0` is a major upgrade to the software and will require you to have updated to the `1.1.2` version before you migrate any existing Lineage child sites to the new version.
-Lineage `2.0` removes all dependancies on `p4a.subtyper` and makes the product Plone 5 ready.
+Lineage `2.0` removes all dependencies on `p4a.subtyper` and makes the product Plone 5 ready.
 The `1.1.2` release of Lineage is only used to migrate your existing Lineage `1.1` sites up to the needed state for the new `2.0` release.